November 19, 2020

-Founded in 2011 by Dana and her cofounder, Hyperoptic was the first company to offer 1000mbps download speeds in the UK.
-Today it has nearly 600 employees.
+Founded in 2011 by Dana and her co-founder, Hyperoptic was the first company to offer 1000mbps download speeds in the UK.

-Dana and her team are clearly seen as a good bet by investors in the know – receiving £50million in 2013 from George Soros’ Quantum Strategy Fund, £100m in 2017 from a consortium of major European banks and more recently in 2019, KKR was announced it had bought a majority stake in the company.
+As CEO of Hyperoptic, Dana and her team are clearly seen as a good bet by investors in the know – receiving £50m in 2013 from George Soros’ Quantum Strategy Fund, £100m in 2017 from a consortium of major European banks and more recently in 2019, KKR announced it had bought a majority stake in the company for £0.5bn.

-In this fireside chat, we’ll explore how Dana got to where she is today, the journey she took to get there, plus the challenges and lessons she’s learnt along the way.
+In this fireside, we’ll explore how Dana got to where she is, the challenges she’s faced and lessons she’s learnt along the way.